near-daos/sputnik-dao-contract/README.md

 # Sputnik DAO v2

-> Building on the functionality of [Sputnik V1](https://github.com/near-daos/sputnik-dao-contract-legacy), Sputnik DAO v2 offers even more features and enhanced configuration ability.
-Sputnik V1 is archived, all Sputnik V2 features can be upgraded upon new releases inside the deployed factory.
+> Building on the functionality of [Sputnik V1](https://github.com/near-daos/sputnik-dao-contract-legacy), Sputnik DAO V2 offers even more features and enhanced configuration ability.
+Sputnik V1 is archived because it can no longer be extended.
+Its newer version, Sputnik V2, aims to be more flexible in this regard and it provides new features that can be opt-in by the users.

 ## Overview